I Hate Computer Science | Pros and Cons

 Do you hate it?
 Is it worth it?

-Many people seem to think that it is impossible to enjoy CompSci.
+Many people seem to think that it is impossible to enjoy CompSci (computer science).

 I Hate Computer Science

-A lot of people may hate computer science at first, but it’s mostly because they don’t have a good understanding of what computer science is and what it entails.
+A lot of people may hate computer science at first.
+This could be because they don’t have a good understanding of what computer science is.

 Explain it to a child

-There are many reasons why people might not like computer science.
-Perhaps the material is difficult to understand, or maybe they don’t want to spend their time working with computers.
+Many reasons exist why people might not like computer science.
+Perhaps the material is hard to understand, or maybe they don’t want to spend their time on computers.

 I hate computer science